divio/divio-cloud-docs/introduction/wagtail/wagtail-02-create-project.rst

 ..  include:: /introduction/includes/02-create-3-deploy-open.rst

-Since this is your own project, you can use our :ref:`single-sign-on <aldryn-sso>` to log in by selecting **Log in with Divio**.
+Since this is your own application, you can use our :ref:`single-sign-on <aldryn-sso>` to log in by selecting **Log in with Divio**.
 You'll see the "Welcome to Wagtail" page.

 More interesting are the admin pages: